Bayern Munich news: Kimmich suspended for Liverpool second leg | Goal.com

 The right-back appeared to slightly injure himself in the challenge, and had to receive treatment on the pitch several minutes later.

-With Rafinha warming up on the sidelines as a possible replacement, Kimmich instead was able to continue.
+With Rafinha warming up on the sidelines as a possible replacement, Kimmich instead was able to shake off the injury and continue.

 Kimmich's suspension is a blow for the Bundesliga champions, as the German international has been an ever-present for them this season.